This article explains exactly what back translation is, how we carry it out, and why and when you should consider using it.

 On the other hand, it doesn’t provide the transparency and control of process advantages that back translation does.

-Note: The check needs to be done by someone with full command of both languages.
+Note: The review needs to be done by someone with full command of both languages.
 Anything less and they may miss nuances of meaning and potential ambiguities.

 3. Have an expert check technical terminology